Chronology

 1971

-Begins Entablature series in black and white using own photographs of Wall Street’s neoclassical buildings as sources, which are inspired by the background decorative dividers in works by Cubist painters such as Picasso and Georges Braque.
+Begins Entablature series in black and white using own photographs of neoclassical motif's on New York City buildings as sources, which are inspired by the background decorative dividers in works by Cubist painters such as Picasso and Georges Braque.

 March 13–April 8, 1971